vectorstack-ai/vectorstackai-python/docs/precise_search/quickstart.md

     You can find and run the code for this quickstart in [Colab Notebook](https://colab.research.google.com/github/vectorstack-ai/vectorstackai-python/blob/main/examples/precise_search/quickstart.ipynb)

 ## **1. Install the SDK**
-**PreciseSearch** is a search-as-a-service product by [VectorStackAI](https://vectorstack.ai), designed to provide seamless vector search capabilities.
+**PreciseSearch** is a search-as-a-service product by [VectorStackAI](https://vectorstack.ai), designed to provide vector search capabilities.
 Currently, we offer a Python SDK to interact with the PreciseSearch service.
 To get started, install the VectorStackAI Python SDK using pip: